dportik/SSDi-Calculator/README.md

 INFO: 04-Aug-20 19:59:22: Permutation Test: Permutation test P-value: <0.001.
 ```

 Notice that some entries were skipped due to illegal values for the sex.
+The log file will also have results for a one-sample T-test (where the distribution of pairwise SSDi values is compared to a hypothesized mean of 0).
+The reviewers rightly pointed out this test will contain an inflated number of degrees of freedom, thereby skewing the results.
+That's why we use the permutation test instead.

 ### 4. Example Data Set <a name="EDS"></a>